dempe/blog/resources/posts/reducing-javascript-on-my-blog.md

 ---
 title: "Reducing JavaScript on My Blog"
 slug: reducing-javascript-on-my-blog
-subhead:
+subhead: Exploring the potential of server-side rendering
 tags: tech
 published: 2024-09-11 04:27:06
+updated: 2024-09-11 21:27:35
 ---

 Shower thought of the day: "Hey, is it possible to use MathJax server-side to pre-render my documents?"
 I then realized this should be the case for syntax highlighting as well.
 So I started researching.

+To be clear, this was primarily just a learning endeavor.
 I have no particular reason for wanting to remove JavaScript from my site.
-Lighthouse gives my home page a 0.8 s [speed index](https://developer.chrome.com/docs/lighthouse/performance/speed-index/) and a [total blocking time](https://developer.chrome.com/docs/lighthouse/performance/lighthouse-total-blocking-time/) of 70 ms.  I doubt anyone has visited my site without Javascript or with JavaScript disabled.
+Lighthouse gives my home page a 0.8 s [speed index](https://developer.chrome.com/docs/lighthouse/performance/speed-index/) and a [total blocking time](https://developer.chrome.com/docs/lighthouse/performance/lighthouse-total-blocking-time/) of 70 ms.  And I doubt any person has visited my site without Javascript or with JavaScript disabled.
+In any case, I have a clear objective for my experiment to see how little Javascript I can get away with.

-In any case, I prefer having as much processing as possible take place server-side.
-I feel this leads to a (slightly) faster and more consistent experience.

 I don't have a lot of JS on my site to begin with.
 Just a custom toggle script for my table of contents, syntax highlighting, MathJax, and Giscus for comments.